Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 ## What

 So, this tool helps you to simulate a Mediator in early stage of development.
-Since there is absolutly no strong type-hinting, it is not suited for production.
+Since there is absolutely no strong type-hinting, it is not suited for production.

 When your Colleagues are in a more stable state, start coding a real Mediator.